slash-hq/slash/README.md

 Please make sure to read the Issue Reporting Checklist before opening an issue.
 Issues not conforming to the guidelines may be closed immediately.

+## How to contribute?

+1. Fork this repository and clone to your Mac.
+1. Open `slash.xcodeproj` in Xcode
+1. Build
+1. Submit pull request!

 ## License

 Apache License, Version 2.0